newgan/blur/README.md

 ### General list of things you need

 If your distro isn't listed below, here's a list of the things you'll need to install.
-Most of the Vapoursynth plugins don't provide Linux builds annoyingly, so you'll have to compile them yourself.
+Most of the Vapoursynth plugins don't provide Linux builds annoyingly, so you'll have to compile them yourself if they aren't available via package repos.
 They all provide instructions on how to do this though.

 - VapourSynth
 - FFmpeg